7 Powerful Reasons Why Psychological Advertising Builds Brand Loyalty

-The answer is simple—it’s how they make us feel through Emotional marketing.
+The answer is simple—it’s how they make us feel through Psychological advertising.

-Amul, an Indian dairy brand since 1946, has captured hearts using emotional marketing.
+Amul, an Indian dairy brand since 1946, has captured hearts using Psychological advertising.
 Amul is not just a name on a butter packet; it’s a story, a feeling, and a reminder of home.

 Through storytelling, shared values, and sensory experiences, Amul shows that emotional connections can create brand loyalty that lasts a lifetime.